IBM/z_ansible_collections_doc/source/help/getting-support.rst

 Option 2: Support from the community
 ------------------------------------

-.. dropdown:: For support from the community ...
+.. dropdown:: For support from the community ... (expand for more)
     :color: primary
     :icon: info